-Your embroidery software has a single workspace or ‘design window’ but you interact with it in different modes.
-The default is of course embroidery mode.
+Your embroidery software has a single workspace or ‘design window’.
 This allows you to modify or create embroidery designs using the extensive toolset.
 You can have multiple designs open simultaneously and toggle between each via the design tabs.

 Menu & toolbars

 The software includes a 'Context' toolbar which changes according to the selected tool.
-If you have no tools selected, you will see a machine list, a hoop list, as well as output functions relevant to the selected machine.
-Here you can also set your measurement units - Metric or U.S. - as well as adjust screen background settings.
+If you have no tools selected, you will see a machine list as well as a hoop list.
+Here you can also set your measurement units – Metric or U.S. – and adjust screen background settings.

 The software includes a number of ‘dockers’ for key functions.
 These include operations to do with thread selection, object sequencing, cutwork, ‘carving stamps’, as well as viewing and modifying object properties.
 Dockers are normally docked to the right of the design window.
 They may also be ‘floated’ by dragging the caption bar to the design window or double-clicking.
 For a list of available dockers, go to the Window menu.

-In embroidery mode, there are a number of dockers you will make constant use of:
+There are three dockers you will make constant use of:

 A Status Bar at the bottom of the design window provides continuous display of current cursor position status as well as instructions for use of selected tools.